 Preliminary Exam Information Form

 The Preliminary Exam Information form is used to identify members of your prelims committee, define the subject matter of each field, and record an anticipated prelim date.
 It is also used to ensure that there are no problems with committee composition or with the fulfillment of other requirements.
-Students and their advisors are urged to consult as early as possible with the History DGS about any uncertainties regarding fields, committee composition or examination dates.
+Students and their advisors are urged to consult as early as possible with the History DGS and WS/History liaison about any uncertainties regarding fields, committee composition, or examination dates.
 Each faculty examiner must initial the form, signifying his or her commitment to serve on the prelim committee.
 The prelims chair and the History DGS must sign this form indicating their approval.
-This form is distributed to all second-year students after successful screening.
+This form is distributed to all third-year students at the beginning of the fall term.

 Prelim Exam Part One—The Written Exam

-The historiographic paper should be approximately twenty pages and should critically analyze current directions and methods of scholarship in your major field.
+The topic of the historiographic paper will be established by the prelim chair.
+It should be approximately twenty pages in length and should critically analyze current directions and methods of scholarship in your major field.
 It is due to the prelim chair and second reader two weeks before the oral exam and must be graded at least 24 hours before the oral exam.
 Passing is required to proceed with the oral exam.
 The two-week period of time can be shortened to no less than two days if both graders agree to meet the 24-hour grading deadline.

-Instead of the historiographic paper students may choose to take a written exam covering the major field in which you propose to write your dissertation.
+Instead of the historiographic paper students may choose to take a timed written exam covering the major field of the dissertation.
 The written exam is taken within two weeks of, and at least two days before, the oral prelim.
 It may be “open” or “closed” book or a combination of the two, in accordance with the examiner’s choice.
 The chosen format must be made explicit to the student well in advance of the examination and indicated clearly, in writing, on the Preliminary Exam Information Form.
 The written exam typically consists of one question to be answered in four hours or two questions to be answered in two hours each.
 The prelims chair usually devises the written exam, although in some cases the prelims chair and a second committee member will each contribute one question.

 The exam is read and evaluated by the chair of the prelim committee and one other committee member.
 In special cases, a faculty member who is not a committee member may be asked to serve as the second reader.
 The exam is generally four hours, with 30 minutes additional time for breaks.
 During the exam, consultation with another person or cutting and pasting from previously written documents is not allowed.
-The prelims chair must notify the graduate office that the written exam is acceptable at least 24 hours in advance of the scheduled oral exam.
+The prelims chair must notify the graduate office and the student of the exam results.
+If the written exam is not acceptable, the graduate office must be notified at least 24 hours in advance of the scheduled oral exam.
 If the student does not pass the written portion, the oral portion is not taken.

 Prelim Exam Part Two—The Oral Exam

 The oral exam, approximately two hours in length, usually covers three fields (four including the WS 891) and should be taken within two weeks of a successful written exam or historiographic paper.
+Half an hour should be spent on each field and on defense of the WS 891 paper.
 The prelims chair and the other committee members conduct this exam.
-Before discussing overall performance, each member of the committee grades the student’s performance in his or her own field by ballot.
+After the conclusion of the exam, each member of the committee grades the student’s performance in his or her own field by ballot.
 There are three possible grades: “pass,” “low pass,” and “failure.”
 Automatic failure results when a student receives all “low pass” grades, or one grade of “failure” and two grades of “low pass.”
-If grades in the individual fields exceed these minimum standards, the committee discusses the student’s overall performance, including the question of passage or failure of the exam as a whole.
+If grades in the individual fields exceed these minimum standards, the committee discusses the student’s overall performance, including whether to pass or fail the student on the exam as a whole.
 In rare cases, a grade of “pass with distinction” may be awarded for the entire examination, though not for individual fields.

 Prelim Exam Part Three – The Teaching Portfolio